Until now I have never really celebrated Lent. I have been a Christian for over 20 years but the richness of this season has been unknown to me.

 I am also learning gratitude and thanksgiving is at the heart of this season:

 In the season of Lent, the Church encourages us to “master our sinfulness and conquer our pride,” but we are to do this within the context of thankfulness.
 The deeper appreciation for what God has accomplished in Christ, the greater our gratitude.
 The sacrifices we make are simple ways of expressing thankfulness.
 God only asks us to accept his love in Christ Jesus.
-(The Little Way of Lent, Father Gary Caster)
+(The Little Way of Lent, by Father Gary Caster)